mattheuslee/Kitty/KittyLanguageGuide.md

 > `blink: Command Group containing the command(s):`
 > `light SetTo 100 For 1s`

 When creating a command group, each command within the group must be on its own line.
+Also note that when entering the commands which will be in the command group, none of the commands will be executed until the `RunGroup` command is used.

 Once we have created the command group `blink`, we can run its commands using the `RunGroup` command:
 > `>>> blink RunGroup()`